VCP Submission Kit - Failure to adopt a new Pre-Approved Defined Benefit Plan by the April 30, 2012 Deadline

 Item 8: See the Abusive Transactions webpage for more information on transactions that affect the availability of correction programs under EPCRS.

 Signature block: Form 8950 must be signed by an officer of the plan sponsor authorized to sign documents for the plan sponsor.
-See Instructions for Form 8950 for more information on “Who Must Sign”.
+See Instructions for Form 8950 for more information on “Who Must Sign.”
 Simply check the box and type your name, title, and date fields.
 If you have an attorney, you have the option to permit them to make this submission and sign the form on your behalf.
-See Instructions.
+See Instructions for Form 8950 (PDF).

 5. Upload the PDF file that contains all of the completed VCP submission documents listed above.

 6. Pay the applicable user fee via debit/credit card, or from a checking/savings account via an ACA transfer